Archips/snow-crash/level06/resources/How.md

 ```

-We should take a special attention at this precise line:
+We should take special attention to this precise line:

 **`$a = preg_replace("/(\[x (.*)\])/e", "y(\"\\2\")", $a);`**

-Indeed, the `/e` is a well know vulnerabilities in php script.
+Indeed, the `/e` is a well known vulnerability in php script.
 The e modifier in PHP regular expressions stands for "eval."
 When used, it allows the evaluation of the matched pattern as PHP code.
 We will use it at our advantage.
 We'll write a script that we'll pass as argument at ./level06.

 ```
 echo '[x ${`getflag`}]' > /tmp/flag06